tus/tus-resumable-upload-protocol/protocol.md

 In the first two cases the uploaded chunk MUST be discarded, and the upload and its offset MUST NOT be updated.

-The Server MUST support at least support the SHA1 checksum algorithm identified by `sha1`.
+The Server MUST support at least the SHA1 checksum algorithm identified by `sha1`.
+The names of the checksum algorithms MUST only consist of ASCII characters expect uppercased letters.

 The `Tus-Checksum-Algorithm` header MUST be included in the response to an `OPTIONS` request.